India 2020: How Govt's initiatives will shape up the healthcare narrative

 The Indian healthcare industry is catapulting towards becoming a nation with high-end diagnostic services and tremendous capital investment for advanced diagnostic facilities for the people living in our country.

-The government has taken several initiatives such as 100% FDI for pharma sector, greenfield investment opportunity, flagship schemes such as Ayushman Bharat and Pradhan Mantri Jan Aushadhi Yojana and setting up of R&D centres to give a boost to the sector.
+The government has taken several initiatives such as 100 per cent FDI for the pharma sector, greenfield investment opportunity, flagship schemes such as Ayushman Bharat and Pradhan Mantri Jan Aushadhi Yojana and setting up of R&D centres to give a boost to the sector.

-However, there is a significant scope for enhancing healthcare services since the percentage of Gross Domestic Product (GDP) is rising.
+However, there is significant scope for enhancing healthcare services since the percentage of Gross Domestic Product (GDP) is rising.
 The government's expenditure on the health sector has also grown to 1.4 per cent in FY18E from 1.2 per cent in FY14.

 Road Ahead: